 Most endeavors worth taking on are better with a bit of preparation and thought.
 Dry January is no exception.
 Making time to prepare yourself will benefit you for the days to come.
+Take a moment to plan so that you can protect your sobriety—whether long standing or new—and give yourself the gift of a successful month.

 I’ve identified six key ingredients for success in taking on a challenge like this one.
 I approach these with a mindset that I will protect myself from temptation in busy times, and will focus on what I need to make major life shifts in the smoothest, or at least, least painful way possible.